Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

   </tr>
   <tr>
     <th>Description</th>
-    <td>The trade name or operating name under which the business is licensed.</td>
+    <td>The business name of the operator of the business licence.</td>
   </tr>
   <tr>
     <th>Source</th>